-Everything is wonderfully easy to build, and if you’ve already created an email campaign with MailChimp, you’ll already be familiar with the tools.
-You can even share MailChimp forms and landing pages via WordPress, SquareSpace, and social media.
+Everything is wonderfully easy to build, and if you’ve already created an email campaign with MailChimp, you’ll already be familiar with the design of the editors for these tools.
+You can even connect MailChimp forms and landing pages via WordPress, SquareSpace, and social media.

 Vertical Response also has options for forms, landing pages, and pop-ups.

-Vertical Response allows users to fully edit and customize each template with various content blocks.
+Vertical Response allows users to fully edit and customize each template with various content blocks in a similar style editor as the email editor.
 You can even get granular with your page styles, adding borders, and shading.